b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/apothecary/fermentation/teracotta_lidded_pots/cleaning_protovol_v1_23092025.md

 ## Executive Summary

 This comprehensive survey provides a scientifically-grounded protocol for cleaning and conditioning unglazed, food-grade terracotta vessels used in micro-batch lacto-fermentation.
-Based on extensive research into traditional practices, food safety standards, and materials science, this protocol offers two complementary cleaning tracks: **patina-preserving** (using calcium hydroxide) and **patina-reset** (using hydrogen peroxide).
+Based on extensive research into traditional practices, food safety standards, and materials science, this protocol offers two complementary cleaning tracks: **patina-preserving** (using food-grade calcium hydroxide, eg: 'pickling lime') and **patina-reset** (using food-grade hydrogen peroxide).

 ---